Need Help? Give us a call.

 There’s no one-size-fits-all approach to funding your business’s growth, but if you’re looking for flexibility, then line of credit loans are the way to go.
 Let’s discuss why—and what sorts of line of credit loans you have to choose from.

-Generally speaking, line of credit loans are revolving credit: you can keep going around and around, drawing out cash and paying it back, so long as you prove yourself to be a trustworthy borrower to your lender.
+Generally speaking, line of credit loans are revolving lines of credit: you can keep going around and around, drawing out cash and paying it back, so long as you prove yourself to be a trustworthy borrower to your lender.

 Take your typical term loan.
 You get a lump sum in your bank account, all at once, and you’ll have a set amount of months or years to pay it off.
 Ideally you’ll want to invest that capital into business opportunities that will pay back more than what they cost, so you’re making money on top of the loan repayment and interest.
 It wouldn’t be smart to let that money lie unused, though, because then you’ll wind up paying it all back—and then some.